Dairy Testing Market

 North America

-North America holds a significant 35% share of the global dairy testing market.
+North America holds a significant 35% share of the dairy testing market.
 The region is driven by a highly developed dairy industry and stringent food safety regulations enforced by authorities such as the FDA and USDA.
 The widespread adoption of advanced testing technologies and strong demand for safe, high-quality dairy products are key drivers fueling growth in the United States and Canada.

 Europe